redlibrarian/redlibrarian.github.io/_posts/2017-03-18-culture-labour-artificial-intelligence.markdown

-The image of the stock market trader on the floor of the NYSE, crying his trades in the crowd, is a fiction from another age: they too have been replaced with high-networks of machine learning algorithms.
+The image of the stock market trader on the floor of the NYSE, crying his trades in the crowd, is a fiction from another age: they too have been replaced with high-speed networks of machine learning algorithms.

 And we mustn't be too sanguine about the replacement of labour by